Likelihood ratio test for structural changes in factor models: Extensions

 (i) where $\mathbb{U}$ is an $(r+r^{2})$-dimensional independent Brownian motion process, and (ii) If $\{g_{t}\}$ is uncorrelated with $\{g_{t}g_{t}^{\prime}-\Sigma_{G}\}$, then where $\mathbb{W}_{m}$ and $\mathbb{W}$ are $r$-dimensional and $r^{2}$-dimensional independent Brownian motion processes, respectively, and

 \end{theorem}

 Part (ii) of Theorem \ref{thm mean break} makes the additional assumption that $\{g_{t}\}$ and $\{g_{t}g_{t}^{\prime}-\Sigma_{G}\}$ are uncorrelated.
 In this case, the limiting null distribution is similar to the result obtained by Qu and Perron (2007), which can be decomposed as the sum of two components, one corresponding to the mean change and the other corresponding to the variance change.
-Part (i) allows a more general setup with correlated $\{g_{t}\}$ and $\{g_{t}g_{t}^{\prime}-\Sigma_{G}\}$, and the critical values can be obtained by simulating an $r^{2}+r$ dimensional Brownian motions and estimating the long-run variance $\bar{\Omega}$.
-This long run variance can be estimated by replacing $\eta_t$ by $\hat g_t$.
+Part (i) allows a more general setup with correlated $\{g_{t}\}$ and $\{g_{t}g_{t}^{\prime}-\Sigma_{G}\}$, and the critical values can be obtained by simulating $r^{2}+r$ dimensional Brownian motions and estimating the long-run variance $\bar{\Omega}$.
+This long-run variance can be estimated by replacing $\eta_t$ with $\hat g_t$.